Amelia Tiemann with the American Nuclear Society

 Quick Summary

-• Amelia is interested in how energy powers civilization and how we can transition from fossil fuels to a new paradigm of clean energy, equitability, and abundance.
+- Amelia is interested in how energy powers civilization and how we can transition from fossil fuels to a new paradigm of clean energy, equitability, and abundance.

 My name is Amelia Tiemann and I am a second-year EPM student.
-I graduated from Bard College with B.A. in Environmental and Urban Studies.
+I graduated from Bard College with a B.A. in Environmental and Urban Studies.
 I’m interested in how energy powers civilization and how we can transition from fossil fuels to a new paradigm of clean energy, equitability, and abundance.

 For my practicum, I worked with the American Nuclear Society, the international, not-for-profit society representing professionals in the field of nuclear science and technology.
 The mission of ANS is to advance, foster, and spur the development and application of nuclear science, engineering, and technology to benefit society.
 My practicum included various duties to help expand the organization’s ability to interact with nuclear professionals, foster industry and government collaboration, and educate the public on nuclear energy issues.